mbabynames search ✿

 Abram Elijah

-The meaning of Abram is "noble and strong"; Elijah is "my God is Yahweh".
+The meaning of Abram is "exalted father"; Elijah is "my God is Yahweh".
 There is a natural balance between the two.
 Abram is 2 syllables.
 Elijah at 3 adds length and rhythm.

 Abram Nathaniel

-Put "noble and strong" next to "gift of God" and you get a name that feels considered.
+Put "exalted father" next to "gift of God" and you get a name that feels considered.
 Abram Nathaniel works on paper and out loud.
 The longer Nathaniel (3 syllables) builds on the shorter Abram, giving the name forward momentum.

 Abram Alexander